VSTeks/GMapsGoogleMapsShortcode/readme.txt

   After installing you need to set the Gmaps API key in Settings -> General.

 == Changelog ==
+ v1.0.1 [5-5-2018]
+ Only enqueue Google maps javascript if shortcode is present on page.

 == Frequently Asked Questions ==